paytunia/api-documentation/README.md

 The API is shared by both [Bitcoin-Central.net](https://bitcoin-central.net) and [Paytunia.com](https://paytunia.com).
 Both apps run against the same database, therefore using the API against one of them is equivalent to using the API against the other.

+If your language of choice is Ruby we recommend using the [Paytunia gem](https://github.com/paytunia/paytunia) instead of writing your own client.

 ## Table of contents

 - [**General API description**](#general-api-description)